howchihlee/ScATACAnnotater/README.md

 ## This repo includes

 Efficient implementation of an cell type annotation method
-* support multi-core processing
+* :zap: support multi-core processing
-* support spare matrix to save memory
+* :zap: support spare matrix to save memory
+* :zap: pure python

 Collection of cell type specific open chromatin regions to use